ebarylko/cmpt-210/assignment-1/assignment-1.md

 For a bijective function, $|A| = |B|$.
 Since this condition is not satisfied, there exists no possible bijective function considering the condition that r < n.

+### We have 5 identical black balls and 1 ball each of 5 colors {red, green, blue, yellow, violet}.
+In how many different ways can we choose 5 balls?

+Since the black balls are identical, I know that the sequences of the form
+$(black_1, black_2, red, green, blue)$ is equivalent to
+$(black_4, black_5, red, green, blue)$.
+Since I would be double counting by not considering these types of cases, I know that what matters is the number of black balls.
+Therefore, I must focus on counting the cardinality of the power set of the five non-black colors.
+With every subset, if there are less than five balls in the set, I add the black balls to the set.
+This way, I avoid overcounting by only adding black balls to the unique subsets.

+The number different ways we can we choose 5 balls is $|\mathcal{P}({red, green, blue, yellow, violet})|$

+= $2^{|{red, green, blue, yellow, violet}|}$ = 32.

+There are 32 different ways we can we choose 5 balls.